PART 2Chief Electoral Officer and Staff (continued)

 (b) assistant returning officers appointed under subsection 26(1) or 28(5) and additional assistant returning officers appointed under subsection 30(1);

-(c) persons authorized by a returning officer under section 27 to perform duties under this Act;
+(c) persons authorized by a returning officer under section 27 to exercise powers or perform duties under this Act;

 (c.1) persons designated pursuant to subsection 28(3.1);